drmowinckels/drmowinckels.github.io/content/blog/2024/03-01_freesurfer_lmm/index.md

   - Freesurfer
   - Neuroimaging
 slug: "freesurfer-lmm-r"
-summary: |
+summary: Learn to create model matrices for Freesurfer Linear Mixed Models (LMM) in R using built-in functions.
+This guide walks you through manually creating model matrices, utilizing the `model.matrix` function, and standardizing variables.
+Includes creating a function to streamline the process, making neuroimaging data analysis more efficient.
-  Running Freesurfer Linear Mixed Models on vertex-vise data is a popular way of capturing more advanced statistical models in neuroimaging.
-In this post I highlight how you can prepare your data in R for Freesurfer LMMs.
+seo: Create model matrices for Freesurfer LMM in R. Guide includes manually creating matrices, using `model.matrix`, and standardizing variables.
 ---